aryanndwi123/GitPulse/README.md

 1. **No repositories found**: Make sure you've added repositories with `--add` before trying to view stats.
 2. **No commits showing**: Verify that the email provided matches the one used in your Git commits.
 3. **Error reading repositories**: Check the permissions of the `~/.gogitlocalstats` file.
+4. **Command not found**: If you installed with `go install` but can't run the command, make sure your Go bin directory is in your PATH.

-If you encounter any bugs or have feature requests, please [open an issue](https://github.com/aryanndwi123/GitPulse/issues).
+If you encounter any bugs or have feature requests, please [open an issue](https://github.com/aryanndwi123/gitpulse/issues).